Carlisle Indian Industrial School: Dickinson College

 Carlisle was also home to Dickinson College, less than two miles from the Carlisle Indian School, America's 16th oldest college.
 Dickinson College and the Carlisle Indian School collaboration began when Dr. James Andrew McCauley, President of Dickinson College, led the first worship service at the Indian School in 1879.
 It was Mrs. Pratt who had initiated the contact between the Indian School and Dickinson.
 Upon Pratt's absence one Sunday, Mrs. Pratt wrote to President McCauley and requested his aid as a minister which he graciously accepted.
 The relationship did not stop there with Richard Pratt noting that, "from that time forward Dr. McCauley became an advisor and most valued friend to the school.".

 The collaborative effort between Dickinson College and the Carlisle Indian School lasted almost four decades, from the opening day to the closing of the school.
-Dr. McCauley helped Pratt to develop a Board of Trustees and a Board of Visitors composed of different heads of leading national educational institutions and wealthy donors.
+Dr. McCauley helped Pratt to develop a board of trustees and a Board of Visitors composed of different heads of leading national educational institutions and wealthy donors.
 Dickinson College professors served as chaplains and special faculty to the Indian School, and college students volunteered services, observed teaching methods and participated in events.

-Dickinson College also provided Carlisle Indian School students with access to the Dickinson Preparatory School ("Conway Hall") and college level education.
-Thomas Marshall was one of the first Native American students at Dickinson.
-Carlisle is also home to the Dickinson School of Law, (1834) - now part of The Pennsylvania State University, and in the early 1900s a few Carlisle Indian School graduates attended the law school: Albert A. Exendine, Ernest Robitaille, Hastings M. Robertson, Victor M. Kelley, and William J. Gardner.
+Dickinson College also provided Carlisle Indian School students with access to the Dickinson Preparatory School (Conway Hall) and college level education.
+Thomas P. Marshall, a Sioux from Pine Ridge agency, South Dakota, was one of the first Native American students at Dickinson.
+He was laid to rest at the Carlisle Indian Industrial School cemetery.
+Carlisle is home to the Dickinson School of Law, now part of The Pennsylvania State University.
+In the early 1900s a few Carlisle Indian School graduates attended the law school: Albert A. Exendine, Ernest Robitaille, Hastings M. Robertson, Victor M. Kelley, and William J. Gardner.